Andhra Pradesh articulates EV roadmap for the mobility of tomorrow

 Various investors have evinced interest in the manufacturing of e-autos, buses and vehicles in the state and the Andhra Pradesh Economic Development Board (APEDB) would seamlessly facilitate their entry to Andhra Pradesh.

-Mr. Krishna Kishore, Chief Executive Officer, APEDB said “The government aims to drive the EV revolution and APEDB will facilitate between various stakeholders and ensure that Andhra Pradesh rolls out a comprehensive policy.
+Mr. J. Krishna Kishore, Chief Executive Officer, APEDB said “The government aims to drive the EV revolution and APEDB will facilitate between various stakeholders and ensure that Andhra Pradesh rolls out a comprehensive policy.
 Accelerated impetus on EV will kickstart the state’s journey towards adopting cleaner technology and provide solutions for tomorrow’s mobility”.

 Andhra Pradesh is also home to some of the biggest India names in Battery manufacturing like Amara Raja Batteries, HBL Power Systems, Nippo Batteries.